 To inquire about these spaces call Pam at Central Office: 828-254-8539

-Bridging the Gap (with treatment facilities) Attend the Service Committees Meeting or contact the TFC Chair at www.ashevilleaa.org; the BTG Chair or co-coordinator at email@example.com or www.btgww.org
+Bridging the Gap (with treatment facilities) contact the Treatment Chair here; the BTG Chair or co-coordinator at email@example.com or www.btgww.org

-District 70 Service, responsible for carrying the AA message into treatment centers, jails and prisons, now has a Google group.
+District 70 Service is responsible for carrying the AA message into treatment centers, jails and prisons and now has a Google group.
 This will serve as a communication link for coordinators to announce what new service commitments are being made available.
 If you are interested in carrying the message into institutions this is a good way to see what opportunities there are.
 The group name is: District 70 service.
 To be added to the group or to post announcements, send emails to: firstname.lastname@example.org

-NCMCO Board Meeting, Thursday Dec 14, 6PM, 70 Woodfin Pl, Suite 212, Asheville.
-The board is in need of a new Chairperson and Secretary.
-If you feel qualified and would like to apply for either volunteer position on the board, please attend this meeting, Other office business will be discussed, all interested AA’s are invited to attend.
+NCMCO Board Meeting, Thursday June 14, 6PM, 70 Woodfin Pl, Suite 212, Asheville.
+Central Office business will be discussed, all interested AA’s are invited to attend.